nus-cs2113-AY2021S1/tp/docs/README.md

 ![logo](DG_Diagrams/Nav@NUSLogo.jpg)

 Nav@NUS is a useful navigation application to aid you in navigating around NUS campus via the provided shuttle bus services.
 Hungry?
 No problem!
-With Nav@NUS you can search for any dinig options available in NUS.
+With Nav@NUS you can search for any dining options available in NUS.
 You can also store your favourite commands and use them more easily later.

 Useful links: